The 7 Most Essential Hiring Tools in 2022

 You ask your candidates, of course!

 Consider sending a candidate experience survey to all the people you’ve interviewed, regardless of whether or not you made them an offer.
-We’ve created a free candidate experience template you can download to get you started.
+We’ve created a free candidate experience survey template you can download to get you started.

 Presenting a survey at the end of the hiring process allows candidates to give their feedback directly to your hiring managers and business, which, in return, impacts your brand and reputation as an employer.